kalingaha/devops-challenge-mvn/README.md

 # DevOps Challenge: Cloud Build CI/CD Pipeline

 This repository contains a simple Spring Boot application and a Google Cloud Build CI/CD pipeline (`cloudbuild.yml`) designed to automate the build, test, security scan, infrastructure provisioning (via Terraform), deployment, and health checking of the application on Google Cloud Run.
+The Cloud Build logs and a summary of the build can be seen on github by clicking the green tick ( or red X ) which appears next to the commit.

 ## Pipeline Description